 Sedeno and his men fought the native Carib Indians on many occasions, and subsequently built a fort.

-In 1595, Sir Walter Raleigh, searching for the long-rumored "City of Gold" in South America
+In 1595, Sir Walter Raleigh, searching for the long-rumored "City of Gold" in South America, arrived in Trinidad.

 By the early 1700s, following the total conquest of the Aztec Empire, Trinidad belonged to New Spain, formally called the Viceroyalty of New Spain, with Mexico City its capital.

 Spanish King Charles III authorized free lands in Trinidad if settlers would swear their allegiance and loyalties to him.
-Well, they did, and as a result, English
+Well, they did, and as a result, English, German, Irish, Italian and Scottish families arrived.

 Near the end of the 18th century, Port of Spain's population exceeded 10,000 and the total population of Trinidad was almost 18,000.